tough-griff/dotfiles/README.md

 ```

 ## Personal files
-Create a `~/.gitconfig.personal` file for saving your username and email
+Create a `~/.gitconfig.personal` file for saving your `git` username and email
 configuration.

+`.secrets` is where any secret environment variables can live.